E7FinTech/Module-18-Challenge/README.md

 ### Summary

 The Pychain successfully returned the sender, receiver, and amount.
 The blockchain ledger info can be viewed in the caption below.
+The block difficulty increases as the slider approaches 5.
+The difficulty increases as more zeros are added at the beginning thus increasing the 'working' time to create the tag.

 ![alt=""](Images/Pychain.jpg)